Advanced MathBoost! + Advanced Hands-on Biology

 This camp spends its mornings focusing on the details of adding, subtracting, multiplying, and dividing with whole numbers.
 Students should be able to understand how all of these processes work and be able to deploy the correct algorithms to get accurate answers efficiently.
 With some review and practice -- the focus on our mornings -- every student should leave this camp feeling ready to tackle middle and high school math.

-And, they'll have the math skills they need to dream big about becoming engineers and scientists themselves!
+By the end of the week, they'll have gone far developing the math skills they need to dream big about becoming scientists themselves!